About the Project

 This project brings together partners from across the City of York and York County and will serve to better connect residents and visitors to our creek.
 The engineering effort by local partners Buchart Horn and C.S.
 Davidson is integral to the U.S. Army Corps of Engineers’ mission of flood control, ensuring the design enhances the ecological health of the Codorus Creek as well as maintains urban flood capacity as a primary service, bringing new life to our waterway.

 Please explore this web page to learn more about the project, and engage with us by taking the survey found below so we can learn more about what you’d like to see included in our work.

-In April 2022, YCEA submitted a $15 million application to the US Department of Transportation’s Rebuilding American Infrastructure with Sustainability and Equity (RAISE) program.
+In February 2023, YCEA re-submitted a $15 million application to the US Department of Transportation’s Rebuilding American Infrastructure with Sustainability and Equity (RAISE) program.
 If awarded, the federal funding will match $15 million in state funding previously secured through Pennsylvania’s Redevelopment Assistance Capital Program (RACP) to complete a $30 million phase of the Codorus Greenway.
 The components of the RAISE grant application package are listed below for public review: